Benefits of an employee check-in: What’s in it for me?

 The benefits of an employee check-in for employees

-- Quicker progress.
 Employees prefer regular feedback so they know how they're doing.
-Employee check-ins give a weekly touchpoint to help keep them on track or change direction.
+Employee check-ins give a regular touchpoint to help keep them on track or change direction.
 And managers actively move blockers.
 So employees make incremental improvements and hit goals quicker thanks to active support.

 The importance of employee check-ins for senior leadership

-- Proactively respond to your teams.
 Get the right HR app and you can review performance and engagement levels easily.
-And use sentiment insights to know how people feel each week.
+And use sentiment insights to know how people feel.
 So senior leaders can celebrate improvements in performance.
 And take action where engagement starts to dip.

 Benefits of an employee check-in for HR